sunfishcode/wasm-reference-manual/README.md

 definitions, however the advantages in ease of use and collaboration at least partly make up for that.

-It is a work in progress known to be somewhat "incomplet and inkorrect" at this time.
 Known deficiencies are marked with TODO comments.
-Corrections and contributions are welcome.
+Corrections and contributions are welcome!